jhonny1677/Customer-Segementation/README.md

 - K-means clustering

-Each method is implemented in a separate section of the `customer_segmentation.ipynb` notebook.
+Each method is implemented in a separate section of the `Customer Segmentation With Pycaret.ipynb` notebook.
 Detailed explanations and code examples are provided within the notebook to guide you through the analysis.

 ## Results